Samiya2002/Hexart.In-AI-Center/README.md

 # Hexast.In Internship Project
+This repository consist of my *Hexart.In* projects.
-This repo consist of my Hexart.In project
+## This consist of three project
+1. Flipkart Reviews Sentiment Analysis using Python
+2. Train and Give Inputs to a Machine Learning Model
+3. Classification with Neural Networks using Python